Frequently Asked Questions for Fall 2025 CS 189/289A

 We have a generous slip days policy for assignments.
 This is meant to allow most students to manage delays that can occur due to illness, accidents, personal problems, etc. You must use your slip days first for any and all circumstances that cause you to be late with an assignment.
 You should not think of slip days as “free extra days to be late any time.”

 We will only provide an extension in case of a major and documented set of exceptional circumstances (death in the family, illness documented with medical paperwork, or similar).
-In such case, please fill out the Additional Accommodations Form on the course website.
+In such a case, please fill out the Additional Accommodations Form on the course website.
 Given the already flexible slip days policy, these exceptions will only be granted sparingly.

 I would like to make a class-wide announcement about my project/group/initiative/etc.